Questions from the Information Session recorded 6 September 2024 >> watch here.

 • Committed to reporting duties, including delivery of:

 You will have some commitments such as those above where you will need to be in Victoria and able to come into StartSpace.
-You will get more information about the commitments if you are shortlisted / awarded.
-It is possible to spend time overseas during the scholarship program as long as you are meet the main commitments and are based in Victoria for most of the program period.
+You will get more information about the commitments if you are contacted about being shortlisted or awarded.
+It is possible to spend time overseas during the scholarship program as long as you are meet the main commitments and are based in Victoria for the majority of the program period.

 There is nothing specific that has caught people out in applications in the past.
 However the Terms and Conditions go into more detail about the expectations, eligibility and selection criteria than the main web page, which is why we emphasise the requirement to read it.